wchesley/notebook/Windows/WSUS.md

 # Windows Server Update Services (WSUS)

 Connect to WID database via SQL Server Management Studio (SSMS), use the named pipe `\\.\pipe\MICROSOFT##WID\tsql\query` to connect to the local WID database.
 If using dedicated SQL database, the file is located in `C:\Windows\WID\Data`.
 You will most likely have to run SSMS as administrator in order to connect to the WSUS WID.
+These should be run in the order provided below, but I typically shrink the DB and DB File before and after running SQL maintenance scripts.

 To shrink the database file: